vegarringdal/simple-html/README.md

 <br>
 <br>

-### Helper function: `updatedCallback()`
+### @simple-html/core: `updatedCallback()`

 ---

-This is a utillity class that can be used if you need to be notified if update happend.
+This is a utility function that can be used if you need to be notified if update happens on a element.
 You will need to reregister if you are called..

 ```ts